-OPHD has the responsibility to implement procedures for providing prompt and effective responses to complaints of SVSH.
-Further, the office has oversight responsibility to initiate, coordinate, or conduct investigations into claims of violations of campus policy in all areas of harassment and discrimination against protected categories.
+OPHD has the responsibility to implement procedures for providing prompt and effective responses to complaints of a hostile work/academic environment, sexual or racial harassment, or other discrimination concerns.
+Further, the office has oversight responsibility to initiate, coordinate, or conduct investigations into claims of violations of campus policy in all areas of discrimination against protected categories.
 The scope of this responsibility is campus-wide, covering faculty, staff, and students.
 OPHD provides education about issues of discrimination, equity, and the effects of discrimination and unequal treatment on the campus climate.
 Their services are available to faculty, staff, and students.

-Addressing Sexual Violence and Sexual Harassment (https://svsh.berkeley.edu/)
+Addressing Sexual Violence and Sexual Harassment